Tuesday, October 11, 2011

 Two kinds of crunchy carrots are yummy as snacks and will liven up our soups and sauces for months to come.

-the weeds is never-ending, this August feels like success, not failure.
+Even though the battle with the weeds is never-ending, this August feels like success, not failure.
 We are by-passing the produce section of Thriftway, selling a little goodness to our neighbors, and looking forward to successional harvests as spring and summer crops give way to fall and winter.

 When we transplanted these tiny needles of onions from the greenhouse into the garden 2 months ago, I was sure we were wasting our time.
 They were microscopic and immediately flopped over into a death pose.
 Today - they sure stir-fry up great!

-a husband who weeds, a son who weed-whacks, and Tiffany the awesome farmhand, shown here pausing among the pumpkin plants to check in with the outside world.
+It does really take a village - at least a husband who weeds, a son who weed-whacks, and Tiffany the awesome farmhand, shown here pausing among the pumpkin plants to check in with the outside world.

 Sunday, August 7, 2011